History of the Pittsburgh Steelers: The 1930s: The Pirates years

 Rooney pursued Hunk Anderson, who had recently stepped down as head coach at Notre Dame, to replace Douds.
 After being rebuffed by Anderson in favor of a similar position at North Carolina State, Rooney went after Earle "Greasy" Neale.
 It speaks to the stature of the professional game relative to college football that Neale turned down the Pirates' offer in order to take an assistant coaching position at Yale University.
 Neale would later coach the Philadelphia Eagles to two NFL championships and earn a spot in the Hall of Fame.
 Luby DiMeolo, who had been rumored as the leading candidate for the Pirates coaching job prior to the team's first season, was eventually hired to replace Douds.
 He had been captain of the 1929 Pittsburgh Panthers football team on which Jimmy Rooney also starred.
 DiMeolo hired Jimmy Rooney as an assistant.
 Following a disappointing 2–10 season in 1934, DiMeolo was dismissed.
 Rooney attempted to lure football legend Red Grange, who had just retired as a player, to coach the team the following year.
 Grange eventually declined the offer in favor of an assistant coaching position with the Chicago Bears.
 Rooney settled instead on Duquesne coach Joe Bach.

 Bach, notable as one of Notre Dame's "seven mules", who blocked for the team's famed "Four Horsemen", saw his team improve from two wins to a 4–8 record in his first season with the Pirates.
 In his second season in 1936, Bach's team was in contention for the NFL's Eastern Division title with a 6–3 record through nine games, but the season fell apart with losses in the final three games.
 Both Rooney and Bach blamed each other for the collapse, and although Bach had a verbal agreement to stay for 1937, he left to take the head coach position at Niagara University, for which Rooney released him from his commitment.
 Rooney later expressed regret for letting Bach leave.
-The Bach era transitioned to that of Johnny "Blood" McNally, who took over as player-coach in 1937.
+The Bach era transitioned to that of Johnny Blood, who took over as player-coach in 1937.
 McNally, an eleven-year NFL veteran who had played for the Pirates in 1934, was known as one of the game's most colorful characters, and Rooney hired him to help increase ticket sales.
 However, after a 2–0 start, the team lost its next five games, finishing with a 4–7 record.